IsraelGboluwaga/KongaPay-Web-SDK/README.md

 **transaction_reference:** Unique transaction reference supplied by the merchant during payment.

 **comment:** Is returned when there is an error.
 Short description of why an error occurred.
 String.

+**Important Note!** Before returning a success page to the user, you need to make a requery(as described in part 3) and compare amount paid with amount expected.
+Only return a success if this is true.

 ### How to Implement KongaPay Link Account Web Plugin.
 (PART 2)
 ##### 1. Add Javascript Link to the page